shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order whose payments you want to view
+2. Select the order whose payments you want to view.

    .. image:: orders/select-order.png

-3. Click the `Payments` tab on the left-hand side of the screen
+3. Click the `Payments` tab on the left-hand side of the screen.

    .. image:: orders/payments-tab.png

 .. note::
-   The `Payment` tab won't be available unless a payment has been created
+   The `Payment` tab won't be available unless a payment has been created.

-4. Details will be listed for all payments associated with that order
+4. Details will be listed for all payments associated with that order.

    .. image:: orders/payments.png